CameronASHiggins/SpartaTraining/REST API Fundamentals.md

 |4xx - Client Error| 404 = Not Found|
 |5xx - Server Error| 500 = Internal Server Error|

+Headers can also be included in http requests, things like what version of http you're using and also a body.

+body can include form data among other things

 ___

 ### JSON